How to Deal With Apathy in a Relationship: 5 Steps to Follow

 It happens when you feel indifferent towards your beloved, and emotions such as excitement, motivation, passion, or concern for your partner are suppressed.

-It is quite common or normal for people to be feeling apathetic in a relationship.
-People do go through phases of feeling apathetic on their own and in their romantic relationship or marriage.
+It is pretty common for people to be feeling apathetic in a relationship.
+People can go through phases of feeling apathetic on their own and in their romantic relationships or marriage.

-Understanding what causes apathy is a pivotal part of learning how to deal with apathy.
+Understanding what causes apathy is a pivotal part of learning how to overcome apathy in relationships.

 Here are some common causes of apathy:

-If you or your significant other are experiencing a major life event, especially some sort of a crisis such as dealing with sudden unemployment, an unexpected financial crisis, loss of someone close to you, and so on, it may cause apathy.
+If you or your significant other are experiencing a major life event, especially some sort of crisis, such as dealing with sudden unemployment, an unexpected financial crisis, the loss of someone close to you, and so on, it may cause apathy.

 If you’re experiencing something major and negative, it can lead you to feel useless, worthless, incompetent, and pessimistic about your abilities and life outcomes.